-(Note 1) For information on how to connect the drive unit, refer to the drive unit's manual.
-(Note 2) When using a keyboard unit, install the operation panel I/O unit on the back of the keyboard unit.
+- (\1) For information on how to connect the drive unit, refer to the drive unit's manual. - (\2) When using a keyboard unit, install the operation panel I/O unit on the back of the keyboard unit.

-- (1) For the connection of MITSUBISHI CNC machine operation panel, refer to "M800W/M80W Series Connection and Setup Manual". - (2) When the handle of handy terminal is used, connect ENC connector of G430 cable to MPG connector of the operation panel I/O unit.
+(1) When the handle of handy terminal is used, connect ENC connector of G430 cable to MPG connector of the operation panel I/O unit.